LeD3F/dwm/README.md

 | `PrintScr`                      | Copy screenshot to clipboard             |
 | `Super + PrintScr`              | Save screenshot to folder                |

-Also keybinds file located at dwm source folder.
+Note: There is also a keybing file in dwm source code folder.